-USS RENTZ is the 40th OLIVER HAZARD PERRY - class guided missile frigate and the first ship in the Navy named after Commander George Snavely Rentz.
+USS RENTZ was the 40th OLIVER HAZARD PERRY - class guided missile frigate and the first ship in the Navy named after Commander George Snavely Rentz.
 After almost 30 years of service, the ship held a decommissioning ceremony on May 9, 2014, at San Diego, Calif., and was officially decommissioned and stricken from the Navy list on May 23, 2014.

 |General Characteristics:||Keel Laid: September 18, 1982|

 |Launched: July 16, 1983|

 |Commissioned: June 30, 1984|

 |Builder: Todd Pacific Shipyards Co., Los Angeles Division, San Pedro, Ca.|

 |Propulsion system: two General Electric LM 2500 gas turbines, two 350 Horsepower Electric Drive Auxiliary Propulsion Units|

 |Blades on each Propeller: five|